archlens/ArchLens/README.md

 ## Installation

-To install Architectural-Lens, simply use the pip package manager by running the following command:
+To install ArchLens, simply use the pip package manager by running the following command:

 `pip install Architectural-Lens` (You might need administrative right to perform the operation)

-This will download and install the necessary files and dependencies needed for Architectural-Lens to run properly.
+This will download and install the necessary files and dependencies needed for ArchLens to run properly.

 ## Commands